Businesses around the world have faced a lot of challenges this past year.

 Nowadays, the biggest and most successful companies in the world operate within the global economy.
 As such, when they become vulnerable to hackers, it affects the global market.

-McAfee estimates that cybercrime costs the world economy more than $1 Trillion.
-That's roughly one percent of global GDP.
+McAfee estimates that cybercrime costs the world economy more than $1 Trillion or roughly 1% of global GDP.

 Cybercrime costs include a number of factors, including damage and destruction of data, theft of intellectual property, and stolen money.